fuzsh/Rag-Kocholo/README.md

 # Results

+### Models

+- Gemma 2: Google Gemma 2 is a high-performing and efficient model by now available in three sizes: 2B, 9B, and 27B.
+(We use 9B)
+- Llama 3.1: Llama 3.1 is a new state-of-the-art model from Meta available in 8B, 70B and 405B parameter sizes.
+(We use 8B)
+- Mistral: 7B model released by Mistral AI.
+- Qwen 2: Qwen2 is a new series of large language models from Alibaba group.
+(We use 7B)

 ### Model Accuracy by Category (Correct Labels)

 | Model     | award | birth | death | foundationPlace | leader | nbateam | publicationDate | spouse | starring | subsidiary | Total |